CoderTofu/Yakap-Telehealth/README.md

 ## Today's Implementation Notes

-For a full summary of the frontend and backend logic built and refactored today, see [docs/implementation-2026-05-26.md](docs/implementation-2026-05-26.md).
+For the latest full summary of the frontend, backend, database, architecture, and dependencies, see [docs/implementation-2026-05-27.md](docs/implementation-2026-05-27.md).